cweska/DiscordEventBot/README.md

 - Verify the `FORUM_CHANNEL_ID` is correct
 - Check the bot logs for error messages

-### Forum posts aren't being archived
+### Forum posts aren't being closed
-- Verify the `ARCHIVE_CATEGORY_ID` is correct
 - Check that the bot has permission to manage threads
-- Review logs for any errors during archiving
+- Review logs for any errors during post closure

 ### Participant list not updating
 - Ensure the bot has permission to view scheduled event subscribers